wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ApplicationConfigurationUpdated.md

+### Application Configuration Update

-##### IMPORTANT: This system does not allow updates to configuration files (such as wp-config.php or configuration.php) through the application's GUI system.
+##### IMPORTANT: This toolkit does not allow updates to configuration files (such as wp-config.php or configuration.php) through the application's GUI system.

 Instead use the following process which will automatically update all of your webserver configurations in one go: